sealionking/drupal_module_og-sm/og_sm_routing/README.md

 Modules can require to have Site-specific routes with Site specific custom paths.
 This module provides the necessary events to provide those items.

+### OG Context provider for Site routes
+Context provider to detect the Group context based on the Site route

+Will check if:
+  - The site routes has a "og_sm_routing:site" parameter.

 ## Requirements